jsa-aerial/saite/README.md

 Typical work flow starts by requiring `aerial.saite.core` and running the `start` function which takes a port.
 This port is for the websocket messaging.
 Browsing to this port on localhost will open the viewer.

-Visualizations are formed from parameterized templates (see [Hanami](https://github.com/jsa-aerial/hanami)) which are recursively transformed into legal VGL or VG specifications.
-In Saite, creating and transforming these templates is done on the server side in typical REPL style development.
-Generally, transformed templates (with their data or data source) are sent to one or more sessions (brower viewers) for rendering.
+Visualizations are formed from parameterized [templates](https://github.com/jsa-aerial/hanami#templates-substitution-keys-and-transformations) which are recursively transformed into legal VGL or VG specifications.
+In Saite, creating and transforming these templates is generally done on the server side in typical REPL style development.
+Transformed templates (with their data or data source) are sent to one or more sessions (brower viewers) for rendering.

+In versions 0.3.1+, there is CodeMirror editor support for creating templates on the client side and rendering them via a modal panel popup.
+There are serveral [issues](https://github.com/jsa-aerial/saite/issues) concerning the expansion of this to support more full notebook oriented documents.

 Saite also functions as an example application built with [Hanami](https://github.com/jsa-aerial/hanami).
 As such it has all the capability of Hanami's _template_ system and recursive transformation of parameterized templates.

-Saite also uses of the _tab system_ provided by Hanami for automatic tab construction and updates, plus the application specific tab capabilities of that system.
-Further, Saite makes use of Hanami's visualization messaging system, in particular, the `user-msg` multimethod with implementations for the `:app-init` user msg as well as the `:data` msg for streaming data plots/charts.
+Saite also uses of the [tab system](https://github.com/jsa-aerial/hanami#tabs) provided by Hanami for automatic tab construction and updates, plus the application specific tab capabilities of that system.
+Further, Saite makes use of Hanami's visualization [messaging system](https://github.com/jsa-aerial/hanami#messages), in particular, the `user-msg` multimethod with implementations for the `:app-init` user msg as well as the `:data` msg for streaming data plots/charts.

-In addition, Saite also makes use of `default-header-fn` provided by Hanami.
-This creates a simple page header giving the 'session name' for a session as well as an input area to change the name of the session.
-Updating is based on session name - all sessions with the same name will get the updates from the server.
+In addition, Saite also makes use of [header support](https://github.com/jsa-aerial/hanami#header) via the `default-header-fn`.
+This creates a simple page header giving [session support](https://github.com/jsa-aerial/hanami#sessions): a 'session name' for a session as well as an input area to change the name of the session.
+Updating is based on session name - all sessions with the same name will get the same updates from the server.

 ## Installation